 We are still, and will always be a Presbyterian church.
 At the center of the reformed tradition, is a proclamation of God’s sovereignty and his unending expression of grace.
 Our name holds on to that legacy in a public way.
 Our theology and polity remains and will also hold as they have.

 Yes.
 Even with a new name our church will continue to part of ECO: The Evangelical Covenant Order of Presbyterians.
 ECO has a Constitution made up of Confessional Standards and a Polity.
-As we prepare for our upcoming 150th anniversary in 2022, we are grateful for the faithful and ongoing legacy of our church’s Presbyterian heritage.
+We turned 150 in 2022, and we are grateful for the faithful and ongoing legacy of our church’s Presbyterian heritage.

-Financial gifts to the For Boulder With Love capital campaign will be applied only toward the main campus.
+Financial gifts to the Love capital campaign will be applied only toward the main campus.
 The Annex project will be funded by alternative sources. not connected to this campaign or our congregation’s annual giving.
+We welcome investors and those interested in this as an investment opportunity.

 We are currently working on new ways to develop additional parking options.
 We are grateful to be located half a block from two large city parking structures, and we know onsite parking is important.